ugbodagadave/Travel-Agent/README.md

 This application runs as a **single web service** on Render.

 It's a Flask application that handles incoming webhooks from Twilio and Telegram.
-To ensure the service is always responsive, it processes messages, manages conversation state, and runs long-running tasks (like flight searches) in **background threads**.
-This prevents a slow API call for one user from blocking the entire application.
+To ensure the service is always responsive, it processes messages, manages conversation state, and runs long-running tasks in background threads.
+After a user completes a payment via a Stripe webhook, the application generates a PDF of the flight itinerary and sends it back to the user on their messaging platform.
 User session data is stored in a connected Render Redis instance.

 This single-service, multi-threaded architecture simplifies deployment while maintaining a great user experience.

 For a simple, user-focused explanation, see `how-it-works.txt`.
-For a detailed, technical deep-dive, see `how-it-works.md`.
+For a detailed, technical deep-dive (including production considerations), see `how-it-works.md`.

+## Current Status & Limitations
+**Please Note:** This application is currently configured for sandbox testing.
+The final step of booking a flight with the Amadeus API after payment is **intentionally not yet implemented**.
+This is because real flight booking requires a production environment.
+The current post-payment flow focuses on generating and sending a mock itinerary for testing purposes.

 ## Setup and Installation